Satsails/Satsails/README.md

 ## Acknowledgements

-- Special thanks to Renato 38 and Alan Schramm and Paula for the motivation and support to create this project.
+- Special thanks to **Renato 38**, **Alan Schramm**, and **Paula** for the motivation and support to create this project.
-- Thanks to the entire Bull Bitcoin team for the libraries they created and the support they provide.
+- Thanks to the entire **Bull Bitcoin** team for the libraries they created and the support they provide.
-- A special thanks to Ishi for the great help and quick responses to our questions.
+- A special thanks to **Ishi** for the great help and quick responses to our questions.

+---

+This addition describes the collection and storage of CPF, name, and transaction ID when using PIX.